Ranking Structure

 Requirements:

-1. Must have a Discord and join our community Discord server.
+1. Have a Discord and join our community Discord server.

-3. Must not be in a clan/community currently or have been in one in the previous 30 days.
+4. Has not been in a clan/community currently or have been in one in the previous 30 days.
+(Exceptions can be made, but must have a board of directors investigation and vote.)

 Duties:

-2. Must message at least once in Discord server per seven days to avoid fluff policy. *This applies to all ranks above member as well.
+1. Message at least once in Discord server per seven days to avoid fluff policy.
+This applies to all ranks within EGS.

 Ready to start your journey?